 TBA.
-Credit, four hours.
+Credit, one to four hours.
 Prerequisite: one course in religion; other prerequisites as specified for topic.
 Aspects of religion in relation to contemporary culture.

 Special Topics in Religious Studies

 TBA.
-Credit, four hours.
+Credit, one to four hours.
 Prerequisite: One course in religion and permission of instructor.
 Study in depth of a limited historical or theoretical problem.
 May be repeated for credit when topic varies.